Grant-Bellotti/Silence/README.md

 You're a new security guard at a school.
-A ghost has recently been found haunting the school, and it is your job to escape.
+A ghost has recently been found haunting the school, and it is your job to destroy it and escape.
 Find your way out in this creepy horror game.

  **How to play:**

-WASD/Left, Right, Up, Downkey - Move
+WASD/Left, Right, Up, Down key - Move

 T - Flashlight ON/OFF